Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Trajectory-related edge cases

-Safety surrogate measures were initially developed to predict accident rates without relying on rare accident data \cite{Davies2011Outline, Tarko2018Estimating}.
-These measures show promise for edge case detection in \ac{ad} systems due to their ability to capture critical and uncommon safety-related events in normal operations.
-This section explores how these measures can be adapted and applied to detect edge cases, offering a complementary approach to existing methods in the field.
+Safety surrogate measures were initially developed to predict accident rates without relying on accident data \cite{Davies2011Outline, Tarko2018Estimating}.
+These measures show promise for edge case detection in \ac{av} due to their ability to capture critical and uncommon safety-related events in normal operations \cite{Arun2021Systematic, Wang2021AReview, Westhofen2023Criticality}. {\cstart While edge cases encompass both safety-critical and non-safety-critical rare scenarios, this section specifically explores how safety surrogate measures can be adapted to identify the safety-relevant subset of edge cases, offering a complementary approach to existing detection methods.}

-Probably the best-known surrogate safety metric is \ac{ttc} \cite{Hayward1972NearMiss}, which is defined as the ratio of the distance between two approaching objects and the rate at which the distance is decreasing. \textcite{ke2017cost} demonstrated the effectiveness of \ac{ttc} in automatically detecting vehicle-pedestrian near misses.
-Their study found optimal results when identifying interactions with a \ac{ttc} below \SI{2}{\second}, suggesting \ac{ttc}'s potential as a metric for distinguishing edge cases from regular scenarios.